HTTP plugin settings.

 root_ca: "rootCA.pem"

-Options for the client_auth_type
+client_auth_type: require_and_verify_client_cert Options for the client_auth_type are:

 Redirecting HTTP to HTTPS

-To enable an automatic redirect from http://
+To enable an automatic redirect from http:// to https:// set redirect option to true (disabled by default).

 Root certificate authority support